Good Doctor (South Korean TV series): Awards and nominations

 In November 2013, the Korea Association of the Welfare Institutes for the Disabled gave the series a plaque of recognition for creating awareness about autism and how socially challenged individuals can contribute to society.
 In December 2013, Good Doctor also received an award from the Disability Awareness Campaign Headquarters and was designated as a "Good Program" by the Korea Communications Standards Commission.

 International adaptations

 American

-An American remake of the same name, produced by Daniel Dae Kim, debuted in late September 2017 on ABC.
+An American remake of the same name, produced by Daniel Dae Kim, premiered in late September 2017 on ABC.
 The story of a surgeon with autism is set in San Jose, California, airing during fall of 2017.

 Japanese

 A Japanese remake of the same name starred Kento Yamazaki, Juri Ueno, and Naohito Fujiki aired from July 12 to September 13, 2018, on Fuji TV.

 Turkish

 A Turkish remake called Mucize Doktor produced by Asena Bülbüloğlu debuted on September 12, 2019, on Fox Turkey.

 Thailand

 A Thailand remake of the same name, produced by True4U, TrueVisions, and True CJ Creations, debuted in October 2024 on the True ID application, and True Asian More channel 120/239 for TrueVisions subscribers.
 This version Sarun Naraprasertkul and Chayanit Chansangavej take the lead roles as Dr. Shone and Dr. Preem.